 Answer:

 Three Years.
 Information provided in this report by federal grantees is subject to confirmation at an on-site review; therefore, financial records, statistical records, and all supporting documents and other records pertinent to the grant award, adequate to document the accuracy of the information and statements in the 704 Annual Performance Report, must be kept for three years.
-(Authority: 34 CFR 74.53)

 GLOSSARY OF TERMS